Smoked Salmon Benedict

 Order: One balut (Php 15) is a warm, soup-covered protein packed in a shell.
 We cracked it at the top and picked off an opening with our fingers, careful not to let all the soup dribble out, then we sprinkled a pinch of rock salt in and—bottoms up!
 The few slurps of soup were quite savory and flavorful, a bit gamier than a clear chicken soup might be.
 Once we finished the soup, we peeled back more of the shell, sprinkled on more salt, and chomped down.

-If the balut you get is as good as ours (which was 18 days old), the yolk will be appropriately chalky but moist, the white will be chewier than that of a regular hard-boiled egg (again, many opt not to eat it), and the embryo not unlike the tendon bits of a very well-boiled chicken.
+So how does balut taste?
+If the one you get is as good as ours (which was 18 days old), the yolk will be appropriately chalky but moist, the white will be chewier than that of a regular hard-boiled egg (again, many opt not to eat it), and the embryo not unlike the tendon bits of a very well-boiled chicken.
 (Think of eating the spines of canned sardines, but softer.)
 That’s all there is to it, folks.
 Quite a tasty mix of flavors and textures, and certainly worth a try.

 Alternatively: If you’re already in the Makati or the Fort Bonifacio Globak City area (Taguig), head on over to Pateros and use the San Roque Church (built in 1815, map) as your waypoint.
 This is practically the center of town, where everything happens.
 Poke around from there and you will definitely spot a shop, stall, or sidewalk vendor selling balut.